AllainPurrnal/allainbernal.com/README.md

 The main idea for this website is to keep things simple with the work presented speaking for itself.

-The user will be able to navigate by clicking/swiping left or right on the page to bring in the next page.
-If the user is interested in learning more about a particular section, they can scroll/swipe down to reveal more information.
+The user will be able to scroll/swipe up to traverse the page.
+Information is presented in small bites to ensure that the reader/visitor does not get confused with any section.

 The goal is to keep the website uncluttered and clean while making navigation simple and intuitive.